 All rooms have air con, though stone walls and high ceilings provide natural cool.
 There’s WiFi throughout, but no TVs, phones or minibars.
 Instead, browse the library of books and jazz CDs in the cosy living room.

-We’re yet to see the 2 private villas next to the main guesthouse, but they come in 2 sizes - small or large - and the décor appears to be very similar to that of the guesthouse rooms.
-The Small Private Villa has a twin bedroom, and perhaps looks a little dark, while the 2-bedroom Large Private Villa seems brighter> It has a master bedroom, a bathroom with tub, a fireplace and a terrace in the garden.
-Both villas have a living area and a kitchen area, plus they both overlook, and share, a pool in a gorgeous garden full of bougainvillea.
-All ages are welcome in the private villas, and guests have access to all the facilities at the main guesthouse.
+We’re yet to see the Small Private Villa next to the main guesthouse, but the décor appears to be very similar to that of the guesthouse rooms.
+It has a twin bedroom, which perhaps looks a little dark, a living area and a kitchen area, plus it overlooks its pool in a gorgeous garden full of bougainvillaea.
+All ages are welcome in the private villa, and guests have access to all the facilities at the main guesthouse.